ligato/docs/docs/plugins/kvs-plugin.md

 ---

 The KVScheduler plugin provides transaction-based configuration processing based on a generic mechanism for dependency resolution between different configuration items.
-KVScheduler is a core component around which all VPP and Linux configurator (plugin) have been built.
+KVScheduler is a core component which all VPP and Linux plugin configurators are now using.

 More Detail: [KVScheduler Discussion in the Developer Guide][kvs-dev-guide]